 Section 83(1)(a) of The Representation of the People Act, 1951 reads as follows: “An election petition shall contain a concise statement of the material facts on which the petitioner relies”.
 In Ashraf Kokkur v.
 Abdul Khader, (2015) 1 SCC 129 it was considered that the Concise Oxford Dictionary has defined ‘concise’ as “giving a lot […]Read more "Unwitty Election Petitions"

-Section 83(1)(c) of The Representation of the People Act, 1951 (“Act”) reads as: “Contents of Petition – An Election Petition – shall be signed by the Petitioner and verified in the manner laid down in the Code of Civil Procedure, 1908 (5 of 1908) for the verification of pleadings: Provided that where the Petitioner alleges […]Read more "Hon’ble Justice J. Chelameswar on Election Petitions I"
+In view of Section 83(1)(c) of The Representation of the People Act, 1951 in the event of an election petitioner alleging corrupt practices – not only should his petition be verified in the manner laid down in The Code of Civil Procedure, 1908 but should also be accompanied by an affidavit, in the prescribed form, […]Read more "Hon’ble Justice J. Chelameswar on Election Petitions I"

 Order XXXIX of The Supreme Court Rules, 1966 (‘Rules’) deals with Election Petitions under Part III of The Presidential and Vice-Presidential Elections Act, 1952.
 In Purno Agitok Sangma v.
 Pranab Mukherjee, (2013) 2 SCC 239 the Petitioner questioned the Election of the Respondent as the President of India under Article 71 of the Constitution read with […]Read more "Shri Pranab Mukherjee’s Election"